Twisted convolution algebras with coefficients in a differential subalgebra: Introduction

-We rely heavily in the norm estimates that differential subalgebras provide -particularly $L^2(\K)$ inside $C^*(\K)$- and hence Section 2 is dedicated to a brief discussion on them, focusing on their properties related to spectral theory.
-The most interesting fact is that their spectral invariance passes to convolution algebras (Lemma \ref{Coef}), something that does not occur in general (Example \ref{counter}).
-Section 3 is entirely devoted to prove the main theorem and shows how to use the properties of differential subalgebras in an indirect way.
-We finish the article by analizing the particular case of splitting extensions in Section \ref{suff}.
-In this section we completely characterize the symmetry of the extension in terms of the symmetry of the group $\H$.
-Along the last sections we also exemplify how to use the results, together with pre-existent results in the literature, to get both new examples of symemtric groups and generalized $L^1$-algebras.
+In order to prove this result, we relied heavily on the norm estimates that differential subalgebras provide -particularly $L^2(\K)$ inside $C^*(\K)$, for a compact group $\K$- and hence Section 2 is dedicated to a brief discussion on them, focusing on their properties related to spectral theory.
+We point out that their spectral invariance passes to convolution algebras (Proposition \ref{Coef}), something that does not occur in general (Example \ref{counter}).
+Section 3 then is entirely devoted to proving the general part (that is, the part involving the twist) of the main theorem and shows how to use the properties of differential subalgebras in a somewhat indirect way.
+We finish the article by analyzing the particular case of splitting extensions in Section \ref{suff}.
+This final section contains the last part of the theorem and its proof.